uncle-barchen/ruqmoi/ruqmoi.md

 + Tarot: Rota Fortuna
   + upright: change, luck, karma, cycles, fate
   + reversed: no control, resistance to change, breaking cycles, bad luck
++ The Wanderer's Oracle: Light ‖ Earth
+  + situation: The Wanderer watches the sun begin to descend beneath the plains.
+  + admonition: Make camp now and be ready to rejoin your journey early tomorrow.
 + Bible: 1 Kings 19:9-18 - Elijah's vision of God
 + Additional Concepts:
   + γλαυκῶπις Ἀθηνᾶ (Bright-eyed Athena)